cellgeni/docs/docs/source/visualisations.rst

     adata.obs['clustering_x'] = pandas.read_csv('clustering_x.csv', index_col = 'Barcode')
     adata.obs['clustering_x'] = adata.obs['clustering_x'].astype("category")

-If you want to integrate your Cell2Location output to your h5ad file, you should assign cell abundance tables to obsm slot.
+If you want to integrate your Cell2Location output to your h5ad file, you should add the cell abundance tables from csv or obsm slot to obs slot to be able to color your cells by cell abundances.
 If you have csv files, you have to import csv to h5ad.

 .. code-block:: python

+    # if your cell abundance data are in csv files
+    cell_abundance = pd.read_csv('/your/path/to/csv')
+    adata.obs = pd.concat([adata.obs, cell_abundance], axis=1)
     adata.obsm['q05_cell_abundance_w_sf'] = pd.read_csv('/your/path/to/csv')

+    # if your cell abundance data are in obsm slot
+    adata.obs = pd.concat([adata.obs, adata.obsm['q05_cell_abundance_w_sf']], axis=1)

 If you have cell abundance table in another h5ad, you can transfer it to main h5ad file: